akhilarsh/ecommerce_dwh/docs/USER_GUIDE.md

 #### `dwh load-data`

-Loads data from CSV files into Snowflake.
+Loads data from CSV files into the configured data warehouse.

 ```bash
 # Load initial data (from outputs/initial_data)